klabranche/pytoh/README.md

 With your Codespace now running:

-1. In the terminal (CTRL+Shift+\`) type `python console.py` to run the command line version of the sample.
+1. In the terminal (CTRL+Shift+\`) type `python console.py` to run the command line version.
-1. In the terminal type `flask run` and either click on the url in the text `* Running on http://127.0.0.1:5000 (Press CTRL+C to quit)` or select the `Open in Browser` in the popup message to run the web application version of the Tower Of Hanoi sample.
+1. In the terminal type `flask run` and either click on the url in the text `* Running on http://127.0.0.1:5000 (Press CTRL+C to quit)` or select the `Open in Browser` in the popup message to run the web application version.
 1. In the terminal press `CTRL+C` to stop the web application.
 1. Close the tab that was running Visual Studio Code in the browser.